rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

 * Video Engine Managed
 * Application managing Multi Player instance

-### CDAI Mechanism#1 – Engine Managed CDAI
+### CDAI Mechanism #1 – Engine Managed CDAI

-Supported for DASH Linear, working with period structure and SCTE35 markers, with optional replacement for like-amount of content.
+Supported for DASH Linear, working with period structure and SCTE35 markers.
+Supports optional replacement for like-amount of content.
+Source may be left as-is, replaced with a single similar sized alternate ad, or replaced with multiple alternate ads whose total duration is expected to fill the ad break.
+If insufficient alternate content duration is provided, or ads manifests are unable to download, player falls back to original (non-DAI) content.

 #### setSubscribedTags( tagNames )
 - Supported UVE version 0.8 and above.